thanhhoa28/northwind-sales-analysis/README.md

 ## Overview
 This project analyzes sales data from the Northwind database to uncover insights about customer behavior, product performance, and business operations.

+The company wants to understand sales performance, customer behavior, and operational efficiency in order to improve profitability and optimize decision-making.

 The goal is to support data-driven decision-making through Business Intelligence and advanced analytics.

 ## Objectives